blamcollective/resources/README.md

 - Maryland History and Culture Collaborative
 - Baltimore Heritage

-As of 2015, Eli Pousson ([GitHub](http://github.com/elipousson), [Twitter](http://twitter.com/elipousson)) is the lead organizer of this resource collection as a volunteer supporter of the bLAM Collective.
-Eli is the Directory of Preservation and Outreach for Baltimore Heritage ([GitHub](http://github.com/baltimoreheritage), [Twitter](http://twitter.com/bmoreheritage)).
+As of 2015, Eli Pousson ([GitHub](http://github.com/elipousson), [Twitter](http://twitter.com/elipousson)) is the lead organizer of this resource collection as a volunteer supporter of the bLAMcollective.
+Eli is the Director of Preservation and Outreach for Baltimore Heritage ([GitHub](http://github.com/baltimoreheritage), [Twitter](http://twitter.com/bmoreheritage)).